awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 + You can bring 5 address ranges per region to your AWS account\.
 + The addresses in the IP address range must have a clean history\.
 We may investigate the reputation of the IP address range and reserve the right to reject an IP address range if it contains an IP address that has poor reputation or is associated with malicious behavior\.
 + The following are supported:
   + ARIN \- "Direct Allocation" and "Direct Assignment" network types
   + RIPE \- "ALLOCATED PA", "LEGACY", and "ASSIGNED PI" allocation statuses

 ## Prepare to Bring Your Address Range to Your AWS Account<a name="prepare-for-byoip"></a>

-To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range\.
+To ensure that only you can bring your address range to your AWS account, you must authorize Amazon to advertise the address range and provide proof that you own the address range through a signed authorization message\.

 A Route Origin Authorization \(ROA\) is a document that you can create through your RIR\.
 It contains the address range, the ASNs that are allowed to advertise the address range, and an expiration date\.
 An ROA authorizes Amazon to advertise an address range under a specific AS number\.
 However, it does not authorize your AWS account to bring the address range to AWS\.
-To authorize your AWS account to bring an address range to AWS, you must also publish a self\-signed X509 certificate in the RDAP remarks for the address range\.
+To authorize your AWS account to bring an address range to AWS, you must publish a self\-signed X509 certificate in the RDAP remarks for the address range\.
 The certificate contains a public key, which AWS uses to verify the authorization\-context signature that you provide\.
 You should keep your private key secure and use it to sign the authorization\-context message\.

+The commands in these tasks are supported on Linux\.
+On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) to run Linux commands\.

 **Topics**
 + [Create a ROA Object](#byoip-create-roa-object)